ACI Border Gateways

 • Only border gateways are allowed to be configured as nodes in the VXLAN infra L3Out.

-• Each VXLAN infra L3Out can have border gateways from multiple pods that are part of the same ACI multi-pod fabric.
+• Each VXLAN infra L3Out must have border gateways from multiple pods that are part of the same ACI multi-pod fabric.

-• The border gateway can either be configured in a single VXLAN infra L3Out or multiple VXLAN infra L3Outs.
+• The border gateway can either be configured in a single VXLAN infra L3Out or multiple VXLAN infra L3Outs based on your QoS policy.

 • When you configure a node profile, you can configure the Router ID and the loopback interface underneath the node.
-The loopback interface is the control plane TEP on a BGW, which is used for the BGP EVPN peering with the VXLAN gateway on the remote fabric.
+The IP address assigned to the loopback interface on the border gateway is used to establish the BGP EVPN control plane peering with the NX-OS border gateways on the remote fabrics.

 • Interfaces